MNCEDISIMNCWABE/BigQuery-SQL-AI-Agent/README.md

 # BigQuery SQL AI Agent Powered by LangGraph

-This repo demonstrates how to leverage LangGraph to build a conversational AI agent that helps users query BigQuery databases using natural language, with built-in validation, execution, and self-correction capabilities.
+This repo demonstrates how to leverage LangGraph to build a conversational AI agent that helps users query BigQuery databases using natural language, with SQL validation, execution, and self-correction capabilities.
 This AI Agent takes natural language queries and convert them to SQL queries.

 ![image](https://github.com/user-attachments/assets/f7af3c99-912f-4630-a13e-205c8e5806fc)